 Finishing the first PWA

-Web Performance for PWA
+Web performance for PWAs

-The instructor will introduce Web Performance Optimization basics, including how to measure performance, tools available and the checklist that must be covered for a PWA, including server configuration, client-side tips, new compression algorithms and image formats and tips to improve responsiveness.
+- Web performance optimization basics, including how to measure performance, available tools, and a performance checklist that includes server configuration, client-side tips, new compression algorithms and image formats, and tips to improve responsiveness

 All the power to PWAs